What is VPN obfuscation and do I need it?

 What is VPN obfuscation?

-VPN obfuscation is the use of specialized servers that hide the fact you're using a VPN.
-Obfuscation makes VPN traffic look like a normal internet connection and this allows you to bypass any VPN blocks and network filters.
+VPN obfuscation uses specialized servers to hide the fact you're using a VPN.
+Obfuscation makes VPN traffic look like a normal internet connection, allowing you to bypass any VPN blocks and network filters.

-When you access the internet, data packets containing relevant data information are sent over the network.
-Internet service providers (ISPs) often use a technique known as Deep Packet Inspection to analyze these packets and determine whether or not you're using a virtual private network.
+When you access the internet, data packets are sent over the network.
+Internet service providers (ISPs) or censors often use a technique known as Deep Packet Inspection to analyze these packets and determine whether or not you're using a virtual private network.

 When connected to a regular VPN server your data will always be encrypted, and your browsing history cannot be seen by your ISP.
 However, your ISP can differentiate encrypted VPN traffic from normal, unencrypted internet traffic and can block it as a result.